Canada’s only dedicated funding source for climate science has been cut.

 With the impacts of our changing climate already being felt in Canada, especially in our North, investing in climate science is a necessary part of ensuring that our decisions and actions around climate change mitigation and adaptation are based on up-to-date science and evidence.

-While the government recently announced temporary funding for PEARL, it is only one of seven climate change and atmospheric research projects which were funded by the Climate Change and Atmospheric Research Program (CCAR).
-Money for the CCAR program runs out this year and the federal government did not announce any new funds in their last budget.
+While the government announced temporary funding for PEARL in November 2017, it is only one of seven climate change and atmospheric research projects which were funded by the Climate Change and Atmospheric Research Program (CCAR).
+Money for the CCAR program has run out and PEARL is once again at risk - set to close in September 2019.
+The federal government did not announce any new funds in their last budget.

 Without a comprehensive, long-term solution, these projects will end, we’ll lose valuable climate data and monitoring, and our advantage in Northern and Arctic research will be jeopardized.